CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-3.md

 )
  ```

 And finally, the workflow should look like this.
-Notice that we are calling two different components, `other-metrics` for calculating the f1-score and `z-scikit-learn` for all the other functions.
+Notice that we are calling two different components, `additional-metrics` for calculating the f1-score and `tutorial-orquestra-sklearn` for all the other functions.

 ##### `other-metrics-workflow.yaml`